Creative-Coding-RSS-2021/exercise_2/Readme.md

 ````

-- you can also use build an array itself dynamically with a [map](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function
+- you can also create it dynamically with a [map](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function

 ```
 // equal to [[50, 50], [150, 50], [250, 50]]
 [...Array(3).keys()].map(key => [50 * (2*key + 1), 50])
 ```

-- you can even build upon it a extended array
+- you can even build upon it an extended array

 ```
     const centers = [...Array(3).keys()].map(key => [50 * (2*key + 1), 50)